bpostlethwaite/Masters-Thesis/README.md

     line search.
 These are plotted over the reviever functions.

 ### Still to Complete
-*   Keep track of which traces are removed, and for what reason
+*   Keep track of which traces are removed, and for what reason [Complete]
 *   Build in some feature that modifies the tps window we do the automatic picks.
 This has an impact on the convergence of the Newton Iterations.
 *   Re-order the datastructure so name is on top, etc.
 ### Tuning, testing
-*   Associate particular event and station with bad event
+*   Associate particular event and station with bad event.
 *   Run testing on pbin logical index array [COMPLETE].
 *   Filter out and flag poorly picked traces [COMPLETE].
 *   Test different filters, compare outcome.